MicrosoftDocs/msix-docs/msix-src/detect-package-identity.md

 ms.custom: "RS5, seodec18"
 ---

-# Detecting Package Identity and Runtime Context
+# Detect package identity and runtime context

-You may have some versions of your app that was not distributed as an MSIX.
-At runtime your app can detect whether it was deployed as an MSIX using the Windows Package Manager, or your own custom installer.
+You may have some versions of your app that were not distributed in an MSIX package.
+At runtime your app can detect whether it was deployed as an MSIX package by using the Windows Package Manager API, or your own custom installer.
 You may want to change the app behavior such as update settings or you may want to take advantage of functionality only available to MSIX packages.

-To determine whether your application is running as an MSIX package on a Windows with the full MSIX feature set, you can use the [GetCurrentPackageFullName]( https://msdn.microsoft.com/library/windows/desktop/hh446599(v=vs.85).aspx) native Windows API included in the kernel32.dll System library.
-When a desktop application is running as a non-packaged application without package identity, the API will return an error which can help you infer the context in which the app is running.
+To determine whether your application is running as an MSIX package on a version of Windows that supports the full MSIX feature set, you can use the [GetCurrentPackageFullName](https://msdn.microsoft.com/library/windows/desktop/hh446599(v=vs.85).aspx) native function in kernel32.dll.
+When a desktop application is running as a non-packaged application without package identity, this function returns an error which can help you infer the context in which the app is running.

-If the API call succeeds, it means:
+If the function succeeds, it means:

-1. Your desktop app is packages as an MSIX
+* Your app is packaged in an MSIX package.
-2. Your app is running on Windows 10, version 1709 (build 16299) or later with full MSIX support
+* Your app is running on Windows 10, version 1709 (build 16299) or later with full MSIX support.

-## Using GetCurrentPackageFullName( ) in native code
+## Use GetCurrentPackageFullName in native code

-Below is some sample C++ code using GetCurrentPackageFullName( ) to determine the context of an app:
+The following code example demonstrates how to use [GetCurrentPackageFullName](https://msdn.microsoft.com/library/windows/desktop/hh446599(v=vs.85).aspx) to determine the context of an app.

 ```cpp
 #define _UNICODE 1
 #define UNICODE 1